aaronsb/memory-graph/docs/README.md

 For a quick overview of the project, installation instructions, and basic usage, see the [main README](../README.md).

-## Documentation Plans

-- [Revised Documentation Plan](revised-documentation-plan.md) - Current plan for documentation structure

 ## Contributing to Documentation

 If you'd like to contribute to the Memory Graph MCP documentation, please follow these guidelines:

-1. Follow the [revised documentation plan](revised-documentation-plan.md) for structure and organization
-2. Use Markdown for all documentation
+1. Use Markdown for all documentation
+2. Organize documentation by capability rather than document type
 3. Include practical examples when possible
 4. Ensure documentation is clear, concise, and accurate
 5. Update both code and documentation when making changes